-Amanda Ptashkin serves as Project Manager for the Southern Health Partners Project at Community Catalyst and oversees technical assistance to consumer advocacy organizations within 12 Southern states on a range of advocacy capacities such as coalition building and maintenance, organizational strategic planning, and designing and implementing successful health advocacy campaigns.
+Amanda Ptashkin is a Project Manager for the Southern Health Partners Project at Community Catalyst.
+In this role, Amanda oversees technical assistance for community advocacy organizations in 13 states across a range of capacities, such as coalition building and maintenance, organizational strategic planning, and designing and implementing health advocacy campaigns.

-Prior to joining Community Catalyst, Amanda served as the Outreach and Advocacy Director for Georgians for a Healthy Future, a health policy and advocacy organization focused on consumer health care issues.
-In that capacity Amanda managed the organization’s coalition building and convening efforts, provided outreach and education to community groups across the state and served as a licensed navigator during the Affordable Care Act’s first open enrollment session.
+Previously, Amanda served as an outreach and advocacy director for Georgians for a Healthy Future, a health policy and advocacy organization focused on consumer health care issues.
+In this role, Amanda managed the organization’s coalition building and convening efforts, provided outreach and education to community groups across the state, and served as a licensed navigator during the Affordable Care Act’s first open enrollment session.

-Amanda holds a bachelor degree from New York University with a focus on Politics, with a Health Policy minor and graduated from Widener School of Law in Delaware with a juris doctorate and health law certificate.
+Amanda received a bachelor’s degree from New York University with a focus on politics and a minor in health policy.
+She also received a juris doctorate and certificate in health law from the Widener School of Law in Delaware.